httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 `representation data`, but not HTTP `representation metadata` fields, from certain kinds of accidental corruption.

-`Digest` is not intended as general protection against malicious tampering with HTTP messages, this can be achieved by combining it with other approaches such as transport-layer security or digital signatures.
+`Digest` is not intended to be a general protection against malicious tampering with HTTP messages.
+This can be achieved by combining it with other approaches such as transport-layer security or digital signatures.

 ## Broken Cryptographic Algorithms {#broken-algorithms}